 Students, who are preparing for competitive exams like GATE, GRE, and various company interviews also refer to many of these Architecture Engineering books.

 1."Introduction to Architectural Science: The Basis of Sustainable Design" by Steven V Szokolay

-“Introduction to Architectural Science: The Basis of Sustainable Design” Book Review: This book provides information on the physical basis of architectural design.
-This book gives the data required for architects to design buildings that are comfortable in various conditions, with less dependence on energy exhaustive methods like air conditioning.
-This book is student friendly with larger page size and colour printing.
-This book provides all the information about related developments affecting heat, light and sound controls.
-The book provides data sheets and method sheets at the end of each chapter.
+“Introduction to Architectural Science: The Basis of Sustainable Design” Book Review: This book offers valuable insights into the physical principles underlying architectural design.
+It equips architects with the necessary knowledge to create buildings that offer comfort across diverse environmental conditions, reducing reliance on energy-intensive techniques such as air conditioning.
+This student-friendly book features larger page sizes and color printing.
+It covers the latest advancements in heat, light, and sound controls, providing readers with an understanding of these factors.
+The book includes convenient data sheets and method sheets at the conclusion of each chapter.